6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 I'm not sure he loves anybody.

-When looking at your own monologues, make sure that you are clear as to the following:
+When exploring and rehearsing your own monologues, in preparation for auditions, make sure that you are clear as to the following:

 1. Define the conflict